 There is a significant business relationship and economic dependence with the subcontractor, PyroGenesis Canada Inc. (PyroGenesis or subcontractor), which is a shareholder of HPQ.
 HPQ does business with PyroGenesis for its research and development activities involving the plasma-based process, the latter is a company that develops plasma reactors in a closed-loop furnace.
 Under agreements with the Company or its subsidiaries, PyroGenesis provides engineering services and assembles the equipment and the Company pays the costs upon presentation of invoices for the work performed.
 The QRR PUREVAPTM equipment is located on the premises of PyroGenesis.
-As described in note 5.1, as of March 31, 2024, PyroGenesis has a right to convert the royalties into 50% of the shares of the subsidiary HPQ Polvere held by HPQ.
+As described in note 5.1, on May 29, 2024, Pyrogenesis notified the company of its intention to covert its royalties into a number equal to the number of shares held by HPQ in the HPQ Polvere subsidiary.
 The assets acquired with the subcontractor, PyroGenesis, as well as the related royalties' payable are described in Note 9 and 11.
-The expenses recorded in 2023 relating to expenses generated with PyroGenesis are \$1,763,600 in research and development costs.
+The expenses recorded in 2024 relating to expenses generated with PyroGenesis are \$284,021 (\$1,763,600 as at December 31,2023) in research and development costs.
 During the year ended December 31, 2023, PyroGenesis exercised 5,594,600 warrants for a total amount of \$559,460.